kristenpopa/kristenpopa.github.io/docs/_posts/2023-05-27-how-to-and-why.markdown

 1. It is free.
 2. It is free.
 3. I already had a personal GitHub account and am serviceable in my use of a CLI, Git, and GitHub.
-4. kristenpopa.github.io isn't exactly the chicest domain, but it sure lets me skip past the ideation of, commitment to, and purchase of a custom domain.
-And there is support for changing from that default to a custom domain, should I one day get my act together there.
+4. While kristenpopa.github.io isn't exactly the chicest domain, it sure lets me skip past the ideation of, commitment to, and purchase of a custom domain.
+And, there is support for changing from that default to a custom domain, should I one day get my act together there.
 5. Ease.
-[GitHub Pages Documentation][github-pages-docs] led me from nothing to live site in literal minutes.
+The [GitHub Pages Documentation][github-pages-docs] took me from nothing to live site in literal minutes.
 And the [Jekyll Documentation][jekyll-docs] is well-integrated inside the GitHub Pages docs.
 6. Jekyll!
 No burden on me to style HTML.
-And thank god, or else the site would just look like [this](http://motherfuckingwebsite.com/) And, honestly, it was tempting, but I figured I ought to make some attempt at styling.
+And thank god, or else the site would just look like [this](http://motherfuckingwebsite.com/) Honestly, it was tempting, but I figured I ought to make some attempt at styling.
 Enter Jekyll, and now my site is Xanga-fied!
 Jekyll generates the site, with an easy-to-understand-and-manipulate configuration and structure; all I do is add the content and play around with themes.
 Bless it.

 [github-pages-docs]: https://docs.github.com/en/pages
 [jekyll-docs]: https://jekyllrb.com/docs/